 Significant investments in new infrastructure projects are inevitable in spurring economic growth in developing countries.
 In addition, throughout Europe and North America, large investments are needed for the upgrade or replacement of aging infrastructure assets.
+Significant investment is also required annually to develop Africa’s infrastructure.
 Since traditional public funding sources are insufficient, tremendous opportunities exist for private capital investment in the infrastructure sector around the world.

-Baker & McKenzie is one of the few law firms with lawyers throughout the Firm who have decades of deal experience in both their domestic and the international infrastructure and PPP marketplaces.
+We are one of the few law firms with lawyers with experience in both domestic and the international infrastructure and PPP marketplaces.
 We have advised on major transportation and other infrastructure projects, including ground-breaking privately financed projects across the Americas, Europe, the Middle East, Africa and Asia Pacific.